Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Censored (Likelihood) Mechanism

 One may imagine a small likelihood value assigned to an extreme observation in the tails.
 The identity of such an observation is at a relatively high risk of discovery since its value is isolated from those of other records.
 As a result, the absolute value of its log-likelihood, $\abs{f_{\theta}(x_{i})} = \abs{\log{p(x_i \mid \theta)}}$ that determines the $\Delta$ and $\epsilon = 2\Delta$, will be relatively large.
 Under the censoring mechanism, the large absolute log-likelihood value will be truncated (in the way shown in Equation~(\ref{eq:censor_like})), which serves to cap the Lipschitz bound.
 As compared to a non-censored data distribution over the parameter space, the censored distribution for each $x_{i}$ will be relatively flatter or tempered, removing local features that make detection relatively easier.

 The two panels in Figure \ref{fig:sim:censoring_effects} illustrate the effect of censoring on the resulting parameter posterior distributions.
+In this illustration, a right-skewed confidential dataset with a long tail of 2000 observations is generated from a $\textrm{Beta}(0.5, 2)$ distribution.
+Our proposed censored mechanism is implemented at $\epsilon = 1.6$.
 The right panel of Figure \ref{fig:sim:censoring_effects} centers each density to compare the relative spread of the prior, posterior and censored posterior distributions.
 Compared to the posterior distribution of a parameter for a given record, the censored distribution is relatively flatter or tempered.
 This stems from assigning relatively higher (non-absolute) log-likelihood values to parameter values in the tails of the distribution.
 The left panel of Figure \ref{fig:sim:censoring_effects} shows that censoring distorts the parameter estimation as compared to the non-censored posterior.
 These two panels together shed some light on the utility-risk trade-off offered by the censoring mechanism: To achieve strict $\epsilon-$DP guarantee censoring induces the distortion into the censored parameter posterior distribution, which in turn reduces the utility of the resulting synthetic data generated from sampled parameters.

 In practice, we do not propose to use a particular dataset for choosing a target $\epsilon$.
 Instead, one should rely on experience with the class of data (such as data collected on a temporal basis from the same survey instrument).
 The synthetic data generation process of censored likelihood works in a similar fashion with the $\bm{\alpha}-$weighted pseudo posterior mechanism in Section \ref{sec:methods:weighted} where one uses estimated $\theta^{\ast\ast}$ under the censored likelihood of Equation~(\ref{eq:censor_like}).